Substring Complexity in Sublinear Space: Preliminaries

-The \textit{element distinctness} problem is the problem of determining whether all the elements of an array $A$ of size $n$ are pairwise distinct.
+The \textit{element distinctness} problem asks to determine if all the elements of an array $A$ of size $n$ are pairwise distinct.
 Yao showed that, in the comparison-based branching program model, the time required to solve the element distinctness problem using $\cO(b)$ space is in $\Omega(n^{2-o(1)}/b)$~\cite{DBLP:journals/siamcomp/Yao94}.
 We show the following lower bound for computing $\delta$ in the same model.